Stability-Constrained AC Optimal Power Flow--A Gaussian Process-Based Approach: Introduction

 The remainder of the paper is organized as follows.
 In Section~\ref{sec:lit-review}, we review prior work on GP-based surrogates for learning solutions of differential equations.
 We also provide an overview of extensions to the traditional ACOPF formulation that incorporate dynamic behavior into the optimization framework.
 In Section \ref{sec:prob_formulation}, we present the mathematical formulation of the ACOPF problem, describe the generator dynamics, and introduce the stability-constrained ACOPF.
 In Section \ref{sec:gp-intro}, we offer a concise overview of GPs for supervised regression.
 This overview is not intended as a comprehensive primer on GPs, but rather as a brief introduction.
 In Section \ref{sec:method}, we first show that generator rotor-angle trajectories either damp out or blow up, a pattern well captured by a compact exponential envelope whose growth-rate parameter cleanly flags stability.
-We then train a GP to forecast the growth rate from operating conditions as use it to enforce rotor angle stability in ACOPF formulation as a chance constraint.
-Finally, in Section \ref{sec:exp}, we present results of extensive computational experiments that corroborate the effectiveness of the proposed approach in computing operating points for the transmission system that satisfy rotor angle stability constraints of the generators in a probabilistic sense, followed by conclusion and avenues for future work on Section \ref{sec:conclusion}.
+We then train a GP to forecast the growth rate from operating conditions and incorporate this forecast into the ACOPF formulation as a chance constraint to enforce rotor angle stability.
+Finally, in Section \ref{sec:exp}, we present results of extensive computational experiments that corroborate the effectiveness of the proposed approach in computing operating points for the transmission system that satisfy rotor angle stability constraints of the generators in a probabilistic sense, followed by a conclusion and avenues for future work in Section \ref{sec:conclusion}.